top of page

 Is Online Therapy an option?

-Can I have a free consultation?
+do you offer a free consultation?

 It is important to find a therapist you feel comfortable with.
-You are welcome to call me for a brief
+You are welcome to call me for a brief phone consultation to see if we might work well together.

 Empathy is a choice, and it’s a vulnerable choice.
 In order to connect with you, I have to connect with something in myself that knows that feeling.